-If capable of lifting more than 1000kg, the machine must have a Rated Capacity Indicator fitted to assist the driver to operate within safe limits by the use of audible and visual alarms.
+If capable of lifting more than 1000kg, the machine must have a Rated Capacity Indicator fitted to assist the driver to operate within safe limits using audible and visual alarms.

-4.2.5 SAFE USE OF QUICK HITCHES
+4.3.6 SAFE USE OF QUICK HITCHES

 A quick hitch (QH) is the latching device that enables an attachment to be connected to the excavator boom.